Rose and Bernard Nadler: Development

 Caldwell and Anderson deliberately did not meet before their reunion scene in "Collision" as they wanted it to be as authentic as possible.
 In the following episode, Hurley comments that he did not expect Rose's husband to be white, before Jack quickly changes the subject.
 The producers felt it was important to address that they are an interracial couple, and that Hurley was saying what the audience would be thinking.
 Caldwell agreed with them and thought it would be odd if the issue was not addressed.
 Anderson also was glad that Hurley brought up the issue, and liked that Jack did not pay any attention.

-The couple's backstory was originally planned to be told during season three; however during season two, the Lost writers wanted to tell the story of one of the background characters of the show.
+The couple's backstory was planned to be told during season three; however during season two, the Lost writers wanted to tell the story of one of the background characters of the show.
 As Rose and Bernard are the most prominent of these characters, and fans were keen to learn their backstory, they decided to do an episode focusing on the couple.
 Caldwell's husband was going through health problems during the shooting of the first season, which was the inspiration for Rose's flashbacks in "S.O.S.".
 Following this episode, Caldwell did not think Rose's healing had anything to do with the Island and stated "If she is cured, it's because she's willed it herself".

 Other than reused footage from "Pilot: Part 1" in "Exposé", Rose and Bernard do not feature in season three until the twenty-first episode "Greatest Hits".
 The writers cited Caldwell and Anderson's other projects as a reason for their absence.
 Additionally, it was feared that fans would complain if the couple appeared when many actors with star billing had received limited screentime in the early third season.
 The writers did not want to have the couple on the show to just stand in the background; they wanted to have Rose and Bernard in the show with interesting storylines.
 Anderson found that although he normally had more fun portraying villains, playing Bernard was "one of the greatest rides of [his] life".